 How Many Times Can You take the CPA Exam?

-- The CPA exam consists of three core sections:
+- The CPA exam has four parts:

-- FAR (Financial Accounting and Reporting)
+- Core: AUD (Auditing and Attestation), FAR (Financial Accounting and Reporting), REG (Regulation)

 State-Specific Rules for CPA Exam Attempts